Publication Date: September 3, 2019

 Publication Date: December 27, 2013

-The murder of the son of a cabinetmaker is John McDaid’s first case when he is made a detective with the Glasgow Police.
+The Cabinetmaker by Alan Jones, the murder of the son of a cabinetmaker is John McDaid’s first case when he is made a detective with the Glasgow Police.
 Despite the passing of decades in search of justice, the cabinetmaker and McDaid build an unlikely bond.
 Is this murder mystery destined to remain unsolved?

 Continue reading The Cabinetmaker by Alan Jones